Opinion: Why data centres are migrating from the suburbs to the CBD

 Collard Maxwell Architects managing director Charles Fortin

-They’re usually housed within massive, nondescript warehouse-like buildings on the edge of major urban centres.
-Filled with racks of servers and fed by high-capacity power cables, data centres have come to underpin a growing proportion of modern life.
-Just as car parking is to cities, or storage is to a home, data centres will always strive to keep up with our insatiable need to store pictures of pets and babies amongst many other important things.
+They're usually housed within massive, nondescript warehouse-like buildings on the edge of major urban centres.
+Filled with racks of servers and fed by high-capacity power cables, data centers have come to underpin a growing proportion of modern life.
+Just as car parking is to cities, or storage is to a home, data centers will always strive to keep up with our insatiable need to store pictures of pets and babies amongst many other important things.
 We can always use more space, any type of space it seems.

-Growth in both size and number of data centres has been spurred from a rising demand for cloud-based IT resources.
+Growth in both size and number of data centers has been spurred from a rising demand for cloud-based IT resources.
 Businesses have been quick to shift their computing and storage capabilities offsite and into premises maintained by those expert operators.
-At the same time, we’re still seeing announcements for future data centre builds of up to 100MW.
+At the same time, we're still seeing announcements for future data center builds of up to 100MW.
 These super facilities consume enough power to run the equivalent of 100,000 homes.

 However, the pendulum is now starting to swing the other way.
 Increasing numbers of organisations are seeing merit in keeping some of their data or computing as close as possible to the city core.
 There are now hybrid solutions taking advantage of the best of both worlds, syncing up an organisation's servers located in a remote suburb together with those strategically located in the central business district.

 Drivers for Change